Kumaon Regiment

 The Kumaon Regiment is one of the oldest infantry regiments of the Indian Army.
-The regiment traces its origins to the 18th century and has fought in every major campaign of the British Indian Army and the Indian Army, including the two world wars, and is one of the highest decorated regiments of the Indian army.
+The regiment traces its origins to the 18th century and has fought in every major campaign of the British Indian Army and the Indian Army, including the two world wars, and is one of the highest decorated regiments of the Indian Army.

 Recruitment of troops

-The Kumaon Regimental Centre, established at Ranikhet, recruits Kumaonis from the Kumaon region, and Ahirs from the plains.
+The Kumaon Regimental Centre, established at Ranikhet, recruits Kumaoni people from the Kumaon division of Uttarakhand ,Himachal and Ahirs from Haryana, Uttar Pradesh, Bihar, Rajasthan and other parts.

-The troop composition has been predominantly from Kumaon and Ahirs from plains along with various communities from plains.

 History

 Soldiering has been an important profession of the Kumaonis and the region has a long history of warfare with neighbours, including the Nepal and Garhwal.
 The Kumaonis were never fully subjugated by the powerful Muslim dynasties of Delhi.
 They often offered their martial services as mercenaries, and fought on British side in the Anglo-Nepalese War.

 The Fierce fighting battalions of the Nizam of Hyderabad made up of Kumaonis and men from this region of the Himalayan foothills.

 Well before the split from royal Gurkha rifles, the kumaonis had been enlisted in the five regiments of Gurkhas belonging to the Bengal Infantry and the Punjab Frontier Force.
 The Third Gorkha Rifles recruited heavily from the then greater kumaon kingdom(which included parts of terai presently in Nepal) the large recruitment of Kumaonis led to this being known the Kemaoon Battalion.

 The Kumaonis were recruited in the military of the East India Company from the early 19th century.
 They often moved to other states in search of military service, including in the service of the Nizam of Hyderabad.

 The Nizam's Contingent was formed when Richard Wellesley, 1st Marquess Wellesley, brother of Arthur Wellesley, 1st Duke of Wellington, became Governor-General of India and formed a plan to rid India of French influence.
 His first action, on arriving in India in 1798, was to effect the disbandment of the Indian units of the Nizam under the command of Monsieur Raymond and officered by non-British Europeans.
 These soldiers were formed into the British officered Nizam's Contingent that fought at the Battle of Seringapatam in 1799 against Tippu Sultan in the final battle of the Fourth Anglo-Mysore War.